cariad-tech/fep3_sdk/doc/input/participant/component_clock_service.rst

 =============

 The :ref:`label_clock_service` can be configured using the following property.
-Depending on the specific clock you configure as :ref:`label_clock_service_main_clock`, there might be additional configuration options.
+Depending on the specific clock configured as :ref:`label_clock_service_main_clock`, there might be additional configuration options.
 For details about the native clocks, see the documentation of the :ref:`label_clock_service_native`.

 If the participant you are configuring is a timing slave you have to set the :ref:`label_clock_service_main_clock` to one of the slave clocks, described in the section of the :ref:`label_clock_sync_service`.